alexhersh/kubernetes/docs/getting-started-guides/coreos/bare_metal_calico.md

 First, boot up the node machine using the bootable ISO we downloaded earlier.
 You should be automatically logged in as the `core` user.

-Make a copy of the `node-config-template.yaml` in the `calico-kubernetes` repository for this machine.
+Make a copy of the `node-config-template.yaml` for this machine.

 ```
 cp calico-kubernetes-master/config/cloud-config/node-config-template.yaml node-config.yaml